root-project/root/README/ReleaseNotes/v628/index.md

 #### SOFIE ONNX Parser

 The ONNX parser supports now several new ONNX operators.
-The list of the current supported ONNX operator is the following:
+The list of the current supported ONNX operators is the following:

 - Gemm
 - Conv (in 1D,2D and 3D)
 - RNN, GRU, LSTM